aravindnujella/rcnn-failure-cases/ReadMe.md

 More Images of this type are in artefact2/.
 These artefacts miss global context and misclassify some of the RoIs which a human wouldn't.

-Examples from MSCOCO dataset for the similar artifacts are available at https://drive.google.com/open?id=1iPQNoTNqTuDhNECCX4j7aKkDZTPDTq3T